gbegreg/FMXISland/README.md

  - follow the asperities of the ground;
  - use Firemonkey animations.

-See my other games with Delphi and Firmaonkey :<br>
+See my other games with Delphi and Firmonkey :<br>
 https://github.com/gbegreg/FMXPong<br>
 https://github.com/gbegreg/demoParis
 https://github.com/gbegreg/FMXCorridor